religiosa1/git-webhook-receiver/docs/different-secrets-on-repo.md

-# Different secrets/auth for actions.
+# Different secrets/auth on per action level.

+You can only specify secret on the project level, not on the action level.

 For each created webhook github sends a
 [ping request](https://docs.github.com/en/webhooks/webhook-events-and-payloads#ping).

 This request is intended to verify, that the setup is working correctly.

 The problem lies in the fact, that github doesn't allow to specify a branch, for which the request is triggered, and branch is a required part for us to run actions on.

 Because of that, we can't determine what action should be triggered on the ping